 Still on the controversial Woyome Cash saga; relentless Martin Amidu is very determined to see that justice prevails…

 Martin Amidu made this disclosure in a recent statement in which he called on Ghanaians to help him in the fight to retrieve the Woyome cash.
-The statement comes at the heels of the leave granted Amidu by the Supreme Court, to orally examine Woyome over the controversial judgement debt cash.
+The statement comes at the heels of the leave granted Amidu by the Supreme Court, to orally examine Woyome over the controversial judgment debt cash.

 In the statement, Amidu questioned why the Attorney General’s Office should “accept a cheque of GHC4,000,000.00 drawn by Woyome dated 4th November 2016 in favour of the Economic and Organized Crime Office as part payment of the monies ordered by the Court to be refunded”.

-Martin Amidu explained that although he is a staunch member of the NDC, he has decided to put Ghana first in his fight for the retrieval of the wrongfully paid monies, in defence of the 1992 constitution.
+Martin Amidu explained that although he is a staunch member of the NDC, he has decided to put Ghana first in his fight for the retrieval of the wrongfully paid monies, in defense of the 1992 constitution.

 According to the former AG, only a change in government can create an enabling environment for a refund of the cash.
-He went on to argue that the incumbent government is only playing pranks in their so-called efforts to retrieve the Ghc51 million judgement debt from businessman and NDC financier, Alfred Agbesi Woyome.
+He went on to argue that the incumbent government is only playing pranks in their so-called efforts to retrieve the Ghc51 million judgment debt from businessman and NDC financier, Alfred Agbesi Woyome.

 Read full statement below:

 GOVERNMENT DOES NOT INTEND TO RECOVER THE WOYOME/AUSTRO-INVEST LOOT: IT IS ALL JUST ELECTIONEERING CAMPAIGN – BY MARTIN A. B. K. AMIDU